RZA: 1992–1993: Forming the Wu-Tang Clan

 After a shoot-out in Ohio in 1992, he faced eight years in jail.
 "When they said 'not guilty', my face stuck in a smile for three days," he recalled.
 "I was just walking around town, thinking about my daughter and my wife.
 Right then I said goodbye to anything that would put me in that situation again.
 I was up on trial on an attempted murder charge.
 I was a motherfucking fool, with all that knowledge in my head and ending up there."

 In 1992, Diggs formed a new group with his two cousins and five other childhood friends.
 They named the group Wu-Tang Clan, after the 1983 kung fu film Shaolin and Wu Tang.
 As part of the group's formation, each member chose a new nickname for themselves.
 Diggs chose "RZA", based on a nickname he had been given by fans of his music, "Rza Rza Rakeem", which in turn was based on a song by All in Together Now, "Pza Pza Pumpin", as well as Diggs' graffiti tag, "Razor".
 He created a backronym for "RZA", stating that the name stood for "Ruler, Zig-Zag-Zig, Allah" which further translated into "Ruler, Knowledge-Wisdom-Understanding, Allah" when using the Supreme Alphabet.

 Wu-Tang Clan released its first single, "Protect Ya Neck", in December 1992.
 Masta Killa then joined the group in 1993, becoming its ninth member.
 They released their debut album, Enter the Wu-Tang (36 Chambers) in November 1993.
 RZA operated as Wu-Tang Clan's de facto leader, producing the group's songs and deciding who would get placed on which tracks.

 1994–1996: Gravediggaz and Wu-Tang solo projects: Round one

 As each of the group's members embarked on solo careers, RZA continued to produce nearly everything Wu-Tang released during the period 1994–1996, which included both composing and arranging the instrumental tracks as well as overseeing and directing the creative process.
 RZA's rule over the Clan at this time is described in 2004's Wu-Tang Manual book as "a dictatorship".
 He also released a hit single of his own, in the form of "Wu-Wear: The Garment Renaissance".
 The song was featured on the High School High soundtrack, and was released to promote the Wu-Tang clothing brand, also called "Wu-Wear".
-It peaked at #60 on the Billboard Hot 100, and #6 on the Hot Rap Singles chart.
+It peaked at No. 60 on the Billboard Hot 100, and No. 6 on the Hot Rap Singles chart.